This page includes:

 The distinctive fabric used for these gowns and skirts was not used for any other purpose, except briefly for trousers (see below).

 The photographs are of gowns in Ceredigion Museum’s collection, but they are very similar to examples in Carmarthen Museum and at branches of the National Museum of Wales (the Museum of Welsh Life, St Fagans and the National Wool Museum, Drefach Felindre).
-A few other museums have examples (e.g. four unprovenanced examples at Cyfarthfa Castle Museum which might have come with those who moved from Cardiganshire and Carmarthenshire in search of work), and several are privately owned.
+A few other museums have examples (e.g. some examples at Newtown Museum which came from Cardiganshire, and four unprovenanced examples at Cyfarthfa Castle Museum which might have come with those who moved from Cardiganshire and Carmarthenshire in search of work), and several are privately owned.